District 41 Historyupdated June 2014

 A 2-classroom portable unit was installed at Forest Glen.

-An independent citizens group, The Blue Ribbon Committee, studied issues of school and class size.
+The district convened The Blue Ribbon Committee, a citizen’s group, to study issues of school and class size.

 Portable classrooms were added at Forest Glen (2) and Abraham Lincoln (2), bringing the district total to 6.